 Vigorous strength training has shown to boost anabolic (muscle-building) hormones in athletes (read, read).
 Training hard is only part of the picture, though.
 Dietary interventions are necessary to reinforce the anabolic response to strength training.

 Looking at today’s most popular fitness programs, you’ll see the following nutritional strategies propagated: Eat a high protein, high carb, low-fat diet.
 Lots of chicken breast, egg whites, rice and whole grains.
 In my experience, this is the worst way to eat for muscle and strength.

 You’ll also often hear the recommendation to eat anything in sight (“eat big to get big“).
-While you do need to provide your body with enough energy to build muscle, stuffing your face with low quality foods will undermine your efforts.
+And while you do need to provide your body with enough energy to build muscle, stuffing your face with low-quality foods will undermine your efforts.